Nnaedozie7/Car-Price-Prediction/README.md

 - Data cleaning and preprocessing
 - Brand extraction and normalization from the car name
 - Exploratory visualizations and basic statistical checks
-- Feature engineering (including brand-level price aggregation)
+- Feature engineering (including brand level price aggregation)
 - Regression modeling using **Linear Regression**
 - Evaluation using error metrics and **R²**